InfoSpire/ArchiveLink-Utilities/AlinkDeleteDocs/README.md

-# Mass Removal of Links and/or Content
+# Mass Removal of Links or Links and Content

 ## Requirements
 + Netweaver ABAP Stack &ge; 4.6D